CSCfi/csc-user-guide/docs/support/tutorials/puhti_quick.md

     flag.
 Failing to do so will cause your job to be held with the reason “_AssocMaxJobsLimit_”.
     Running `srun` directly also requires the flag.

-More information about billing [here](../../accounts/billing.md)
+More information about billing [here](../../accounts/billing.md) and common queuing system error messages in the [FAQ](../faq/why-does-my-batch-job-fail.md).

 ## Network

 - Login nodes can access the Internet
 - Compute nodes can access the Internet
-- It is currently not possible to ssh to the compute nodes

 ## Storage